UIC Nursing prof on team to study promising Zika vaccine

 The Zika virus doesn’t make healthy adults very sick; at worst, it produces mild, flu-like symptoms.

-But the real concern lies when a pregnant woman gets infected with Zika.
+The real concern lies when a pregnant woman gets infected with Zika.
 Then, the mosquito-transmitted virus can cause miscarriage, pre-term birth or devastating birth defects, such as microcephaly, a condition where the head circumference is smaller than usual.

 There’s currently no approved vaccine for the virus, but Julienne Rutherford, PhD, UIC Nursing associate professor, is part of team that recently won a grant to study a promising, experimental Zika vaccine called ZPIV, which was developed by the Walter Reed Army Institute of Research.